MetadataDeluxe/adobe_bridge_custom_export-import/README.md

 # Customizable Metadata Export-Import Plugin for Adobe Bridge

-JavaScript plugin for Adobe Bridge CS5 and higher that allows the user to export and import embedded XMP metadata from media files.
+JavaScript plugin for Adobe Bridge CS5 and higher to export and import selected embedded XMP metadata from media files.
+An interface allows the user to define which metadata fields are used.

 Supported file types: ai, avi, bmp, dng, flv, gif, indd, indt, jpe?g, mp2, mp3, mp4, mov, pdf, png, psd, swf, tiff?, wav, wma, wmv, xmp, and RAW files an XMP sidecar